 Rats are shy and fast-moving pests, which is why we recommend a professional rat control service from Wil-Kil.
 Our service includes all products and techniques to not just eliminate your rat problem, but to keep them from returning.

 Can I do it myself?

-Wil-Kil uses the least amount of material as possible while still resolving the problem.
-We utilize natural products, baits and mechanical means as a form of treatment whenever possible.
-When conventional materials are required, we follow very strict guidelines for the use of the product so that it poses no threat to people, pets or plants.
+We take the utmost care to use the least amount of material possible when resolving your rat problem.
+Our natural products, baits, and mechanical means of treatment are employed as often as possible.
+If conventional treatments are required, we follow the strictest guidelines and do our best to ensure it poses no threat to people, pets, or plants.